Electric vehicles (EVs) are significantly quieter than traditional combustion engine vehicles, which makes them an environmentally friendly option.

 One of the funny observations with new drivers of an EV is that as soon as they press the start button, after a few seconds, they press it again, as they never heard the roar of the starting engine, which is exactly what they are used to.

-Although electric vehicles are extremely quiet, especially in comparison to gas-powered vehicles, it’s hard for a layperson to say they are 3 times or 5 times less noisy, as hearing is very subjective.
+Although electric cars are extremely quiet, especially in comparison to gas-powered vehicles, it’s hard for a layperson to say they are 3 times or 5 times less noisy, as hearing is very subjective.

 Being so quiet that hard to tell where the vehicle is coming from, is not always preferred when one is crossing the road.
 Therefore, nowadays, even more than before, it is crucial to look both ways before crossing the road and make sure as an EV driver, you pay extra attention to the road, especially when driving through pedestrian crossings.